Texas Property Tax Exemptions for Disabled Vets | Tim Popp

 • 70-99% Disability Rating: The exemption often jumps to $12,000.

-• 100% Service-Connected Disability Rating (or Individual Unemployability): This is the game-changer.
-If you have a 100% service-connected disability rating, or are rated at 100% due to individual unemployability (IU), you are eligible for a 100% property tax exemption on your homestead.
+• 100% Service-Connected Disability Rating (or Individual Unemployability): This is the big one.
+If you have a 100% service-connected disability rating, or you’re rated at 100% due to individual unemployability (IU), you get a 100% property tax exemption on your homestead.

-That last point cannot be overstated.
+That last point is huge.
 A 100% exemption means you pay NO property taxes on your primary residence.
-Imagine the financial freedom and peace of mind that comes with eliminating one of the largest ongoing costs of homeownership.
-This isn’t just a discount; it’s a complete waiver.
+Think about eliminating one of the largest ongoing costs of homeownership.
+This isn’t a discount.
+It’s a complete waiver.

 How Do You Apply for These Exemptions?

-Applying for these exemptions is a critical step.
-You’ll need to contact your local Central Appraisal District (CAD) – the entity responsible for appraising property values and administering exemptions in your county.
-For example, if you live in Dallas, you’d contact the Dallas Central Appraisal District.
-In Houston, it would be the Harris County Appraisal District.
+You need to contact your local Central Appraisal District (CAD).
+They handle property appraisals and exemptions in your county.
+If you live in Dallas, contact the Dallas Central Appraisal District.
+In Houston, it’s the Harris County Appraisal District.

 • Proof of your service-connected disability rating from the Department of Veterans Affairs (VA).